aws/aws-cdk/packages/@aws-cdk/aws-cloudfront/README.md

 ### Creating a distribution

 CloudFront distributions deliver your content from one or more origins; an origin is the location where you store the original version of your content.
 Origins can be created from S3 buckets or a custom origin (HTTP server).
-Constructs to define origins are in the `aws-cloudfront-origins` module (for V1 users is `@aws-cdk/aws-cloudfront-origins`).
+Constructs to define origins are in the `aws_cloudfront_origins` module (for V1 users is `@aws-cdk/aws-cloudfront-origins`).

 Each distribution has a default behavior which applies to all requests to that distribution, and routes requests to a primary origin.